VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--bloop-bsp-timeout`

-Maximum duration to wait for BSP connection to be opened
+Maximum duration to wait for the BSP connection to be opened

 #### `--bloop-bsp-check-period`